 Do you know what native advertising is?
 Could you identify it?
 This article, for example, is not a native ad.
 Or is it?
 In the new world of content – where everyone gets to create it – native ads can be placed anywhere and within anything.
 From articles to videos and images, any form of content can be a type of native advertising.
 They can also be part of your Facebook feed, your favorite Pinterest board, and even the funny YouTube videos you watch every week.
 But what is native advertising anyway?

-ST8 is an independently owned Digital Design Studio, that focus on Web Design, Brand Identity and SEO.
-Operating from Santa Monica, CA since 2007.
+ST8 is an independently owned digital marketing agency, operating from Santa Monica, CA since 2007.